web1992/read/activemq/activemq-chapter-11.md

 ## Consume from multiple destinations using wildcards

+In this section we’ll look at two useful features of ActiveMQ: subscribing to multiple destinations using wildcards, and publishing to multiple destinations using composite destinations.
+ActiveMQ uses a special notation to denote a wildcard subscription; we’ll describe that in the next section.

 Three special characters are reserved for destination names:

 - `.` A dot, used to separate elements in the destination name